Roger Jones (composer): Biography

 Writing songs for the pupils, his first musical, Jerusalem Joy, was performed at the school in 1973.
 Before giving up teaching in 1984 he wrote 5 more musicals: Apostle, David, A Grain of Mustard Seed about the Sunday School pioneer Robert Raikes, Saints Alive and Greater than Gold.
-Up to 2015, Roger Jones had composed a total of 23 musicals.
+Up to 2025, Roger Jones had composed a total of 25 musicals.

 Since leaving teaching in 1984 he has worked full-time in Christian music, and is director of Christian Music Ministries, which publishes his works.
 A biography (Roger Jones Musical Man by Graham Allen: ISBN 978-1874594864) was published by Christian Music Ministries in 2015.

 He currently hosts 'Heart and Soul' which is a regular two-hour weekly programme on Brumside Radio (formerly called South Birmingham Radio).
 In it he presents church music and chats to what are described by the internet radio station as high-profile guests within this musical genre.

+In 2022, Roger suggested the idea of the Appledore Christian Music Festival.
+Cuurently an annual event, this brought together the Anglcan and the Baptist Church congregations in Appledore village, Devon.
+This has become an annual event with a wide range of musical styles.

 He is a Lay Reader in the Church of England.